top of page

 2050 Vision: EU Roadmap for CCAM Development

-The European Road Transport Research Advisory Council (ERTRAC) is the European Technology Platform for Road Transport.
-Its mission is to provide a framework to focus the coordinated efforts of public and private resources on the necessary research activities.
+The European Road Transport Research Advisory Council (ERTRAC) is the European Technology Platform for Road Transport, dedicated to focusing the efforts of public and private resources on essential research activities.
+In February 2022, ERTRAC published its Roadmap to outline the long-term development of Connected, Cooperative, and Automated Mobility (CCAM) in Europe, setting ambitious goals for 2040 and 2050.

 Chapter